 Tea tray assortment

-For a more affordable and practical tea-related idea, I think this lovely steep-and-serve tea tray filled with an assortment of teas would make a wonderful gift.
+For a more affordable and practical tea-related idea, I think this lovely steep-and-serve tea tray (item no longer available) filled with an assortment of teas would make a wonderful gift.
 May we suggest English Breakfast tea, English Afternoon tea, Prince of Wales black tea, and of course the Queen’s favorite: Twinings Earl Grey tea, with a bit of milk and no sugar.

 Stewart Tartan plaid throw